Introduction

 - Get the coolant flushed from the system after every 20 to 25000 miles run or as recommended in the owner’s manual.
 This flushing will remove any rust particles and contaminants in the system.

-Tips from the experienced drivers
+Tips from experienced drivers

 If you are driving uphill in hot weather, the radiator may sometimes fail to manage the optimum operating temperature of the engine and the engine becomes too hot.
-Under such circumstances, the needle showing the temperature can hit the maximum level and it is better to park the car in a shade and open the bonnet to help the engine get cooled.
+Under such circumstances, the needle showing the temperature can hit the maximum level.
+It is better to park the car in a shade and open the bonnet to help the engine get cooled.
 You can start your drive when the engine is sufficiently cool.
-Do not forget to inspect the radiator cooling system and take the help of an expert to set it right.

 Your car engine can stop working when it becomes too hot and you are forced to park your car on the roadside.
 But, never rush to open the radiator cap to check what is happening.
 The hot coolant will be at high temperature & pressure and using force to open the radiator cap can result in spurting of the hot coolant on your body.

-Frequently asked questions (FAQ)
+Frequently Asked Questions (FAQ)

 Can a car run without a radiator?